MinMaxXYZ/2d/silhouette-detection/README.md

 - Threshold diff_image (Ostu or adaptive threshold)
 - Apply the Canny filter
 - Apply the freeman 8 connected chain codes

+## How to run it
+- Go to silhouette-detection folder
+- Run this file directly by python: python silhouette.py